YLtryingcode/DataVisualization/Part2.md

 Goal: Relevance and Impact
 Question:
--Do you feel the information provided in the presentation is relevant to your daily life or purchasing decisions?
+- Do you feel the information provided in the presentation is relevant to your daily life or purchasing decisions?
 Why or why not?
 - Was there a particular section or fact that stood out to you the most?

 Goal: Engagement and Structure